The VS Code Skeleton

 ]

 When a user initiates a session, VS Code triggers an initialization handshake.
-The adapter responds by describing its specific capabilities, such as support for stepping or variable inspection.
-Once this handshake completes, the environment remains ready to load the Z80 program and begin the execution cycle, bridging the final gap between the static JSON configuration and the live machine.
+The adapter responds with a capabilities description so VS Code can drive the session.
+Once this handshake completes, the environment is ready to load the Z80 program.
+The execution cycle then bridges the final gap between the static JSON configuration and the live machine.

 The Z80DebugSession

 The heart of the skeleton resides in the Z80DebugSession class.
 This component inherits from the standard DebugSession base and acts as a central coordinator for the entire system.
-It manages the runtime state while utilizing the mapping data I established in previous articles and routing commands directly to the CPU engine.
+It manages the runtime state by using the mapping data I established in previous articles to route commands directly to the CPU engine.

 By implementing this backbone first, I created a stable platform for the more complex work that follows.
 With the skeleton in place, I could finally begin the technical task of simulating the Z80 heartbeat—the execution loop that truly brings the machine to life.